MachFrum/Day-4-Assignment-PLP-S.E/README.md

  - Business Growth:  By removing many of the barriers to trade that small businesses face, your platform can be a catalyst for growth.

 Q 9: How can clearly defining the problem help in developing a more effective software solution?
+-

-A 9: Clearly defining the problems my B2B marketplace for SMBs aims to solve is crucial for developing an effective software solution.
+Clearly defining the problems my B2B marketplace for SMBs aims to solve is crucial for developing an effective software solution.
 Here's how:

  1. Targeted Feature Development: